 - Mandelbrot Viewer: Explore the famous Mandelbrot set, and make some amazing pictures!

 - Pentominos Puzzle Solver: Solves pentominos puzzles, which involve placing twelve pieces of various shapes on a board.
 Fun to watch.

 - Wallpaper Groups: Draw symmetric patterns in the plane, where the symmetry is given by one of the seventeen wallpaper groups.

 - xSortLab: Learn about five sorting algorithms and compare their run times.

 The Mandelbrot set, in particular, is amazing.
-There is a large collection of images from the set.
+There is a large collection of images that are visualizations of pieces of that set.
 Click on any of the small images on that page to load that example into the Mandelbrot Viewer, where you can see a larger version of the image and explore it further.

 Free CS Theory Textbook

 CPSC 229: Foundations of Computer Science is an introductory course in theoretical computer science.
 It is a required course in the Computer Science major.
 For several years, the textbook in this course has been a set of notes written by Professors Carol Critchlow and me.
 This set of notes is now available for reading on-line or for downloading, at no charge.
 For more information and links to the PDF version of the book, see:

 (A printed textbook can be ordered for the cost of reproduction from lulu.com.)